Nucor Corporation [NUE] – A worthy stock for long-term investors

 Nucor Corporation [NYSE:NUE]: Analyst Rating and Earnings

-Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
-Regarding Nucor Corporation [NUE] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
+Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
+In regards to Nucor Corporation [NUE], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give NUE an Overweight rating.
-The average 12-month price forecast for this stock is $28.42, with the high estimate being $67.00, the low estimate being $30.00 and the median estimate amounting to $55.00.
-This is compared to its latest closing price of $30.63.
+The average 12-month price forecast for this stock is $34.92, with the high estimate being $57.00, the low estimate being $30.00 and the median estimate amounting to $45.00.
+This is compared to its latest closing price of $33.36.

+Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Nucor Corporation [NUE] is sitting at 3.71.
+This is compared to 1 month ago, when its average rating was 3.88.

 Fundamental Analysis of Nucor Corporation [NUE]